About the Artist

 The pursuit of recreating a visual accounting of these creatures, as well as other of nature’s subjects, on paper and canvas offers me ongoing access to the learning process.
 It allows me satisfaction in bringing home to the observer a surge of excitement, a reflection on nature’s wonders, or an emotional touchstone connected to their own experiences in the wild. “

-Currently, Stephen works out of Stormtree Studio in North Hudson, New York, in the Central Adirondack area.
+Currently, Stephen works out of Stormtree Studio in North Hudson, New York, in the Central Adirondack area, near the High Peaks region.
 He practices Natural Science Illustration as well as fine art and printmaking, specializing in Ichthyologic subject matter.
 He may be contacted at (518) 466-7004 or by email – firstname.lastname@example.org.